gopaddle-io/gopaddle-lite/README.md

 Update Complete. ⎈Happy Helming!⎈
 ```

+## Install gp-lite from its helm repository

-Once the above is done, you can do a helm install of the software supplied
+Once you have added gp-lite helm repository, you can do a helm install of the
-by this repository in the following steps:
+software supplied by this repository in the following steps:

 #### Note: The below steps assume gp-lite version 4.2.3.
 If you are installing a different version number, substitute this with the corresponding version number.